t3r6/pkdocs/docs/guides/multiplayer/command-options.md

 `+hwclass` is a hardware class.
 This parameter configures the quality of the game shaders.
 For example, `tnl` will load shaders of lower quality.<br>

 !!!
 Note
+    Most of the parameters only work with the Windows binary.

-    When launched, the official `pkserver` Linux binary automatically runs with the hardcoded `+dedicatedserver +map +port` parameters.
+    The official `pkserver` Linux binary automatically runs with the hardcoded `+dedicatedserver +map +port` parameters.
+It seems that it can only accept `+interface` and `+private` parameters.
+Everything else should be set in the `config.ini` file.

 ## Dash parameters